SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 ```

-Finally overwrite default values in `appsettings.json` that the Steeltoe package will use when connecting to the database.
+Finally overwrite default values in `appsettings.json` so that Steeltoe can connect to the database instance.

 ```json
 {